davidmcclure/cleanconfig/README.md

 - You want to be able to easily add "business logic" to config values.
 Eg - you might want to encapsulate the logic needed to convert some database connection parameters into an actual connection instance.

-- You need to be able to selectively override config values in a fine-grained, complex ways.
+- You need to be able to selectively override config values in fine-grained, complex ways.
 SimpleConfig has robust support for arbitrary environments (`test`, `dev`, `prod`, etc), and also makes it possible to temporarily change values and "lock" them to the file system so that they get picked up by other processes.

 ## Basic Usage